Average Salary in Belfast, After Tax

 What can change your take-home in Belfast

-Compare with similar UK cities
+Compare with other UK cities